IBM/event-automation/_tutorials/ep-tutorial-4.md

 ---
 title: "Identify combinations of events occurring multiple times"
-description: "Aggregate processors can identify events which are interesting if they occur multiple times within a time window."
+description: "Aggregate processors can identify events that are interesting if they occur multiple times within a time window."
 permalink: /tutorials/event-processing-examples/example-04
 toc: true
 section: "Tutorials for Event Processing"